springzfx/cgproxy/readme.md

 ## Gateway proxy

-- set **enable_gateway=true** in `/etc/cgproxy.conf` and restart service
+- Set **enable_gateway=true** in `/etc/cgproxy.conf` and restart service
+- Run your proxy software in cgroup_noproxy to allow  direct to internet as above.
+This is necessary when you use global transparent proxy the same time.
-- other device set this host as gateway, and set public dns if necessary
+- Other device set this host as gateway, and set public dns if necessary

 ## Other useful tools provided in this project